 The observed peak frequency is given by the Doppler-boosted (and redshifted) synchrotron frequency:

-where $q_e$ is the elementary charge, $B$ is magnetic field (at the source rest frame), $\gamma_{\rm e}$ is the Lorentz factor of electrons producing the radio peak, $\ME$ is the electron mass, and $z$ is the redshift to the source.
+where $q_{\rm e}$ is the elementary charge, $B$ is the magnetic field (at the source rest frame), $\gamma_{\rm e}$ is the Lorentz factor of electrons producing the radio peak, $\ME$ is the electron mass, and $z$ is the redshift to the source.

-The peak flux density is given by two expressions for optically thin and thick regimes (we describe a more detailed derivation in Appendix \ref{sec:append}).
-In the optically thin regime, the flux density is just given by the flux of a single electron with the Lorentz factor $\gamma_{\rm e}$ multiplied by the number of emitting electrons $N_{\rm e}$:
+Two expressions give the peak flux density for optically thin and thick regimes (we describe a more detailed derivation in Appendix \ref{sec:append}).
+In the optically thin regime,\footnote{Throughout this paper, we assume that the emission is produced by non-thermal electrons with a power-law energy distribution ($dn/d\gamma\propto\gamma^{-p}$) in a single zone.
+Therefore, the spectral index in the optically thin regime should be smaller than $-0.5$ so that the power-law index $p>2$.} the flux density is just given by the flux of a single electron with the Lorentz factor $\gamma_{\rm e}$ multiplied by the number of emitting electrons $N_{\rm e}$:

 where $d_{\rm L}$ is the luminosity distance to the source.
-In the optically thick regime, we estimate the peak flux by the self-absorbed spectrum.
+We estimate the peak flux by the self-absorbed spectrum in the optically thick regime.
 There are potentially two cases depending on the ratio between self-absorption frequency $\nua$ and the characteristic synchrotron frequency $\num$ (corresponding to the emitting electrons with the least energy, see e.g., \citealt{Sari+1998}).
-In the case of $\nua>\num$, the flux at $\num$ is suppressed by the self-absorption and the radio flux peaks at $\nua$.
+In the case of $\nua>\num$, the flux at $\num$ is suppressed by self-absorption and the radio flux peaks at $\nua$.
 The peak flux is given by the Rayleigh-Jeans spectrum:

 where $A$ is the surface area of the emitting region.
 In the opposite case of $\num>\nua$, the flux peaks at $\num$ which is obtained by extending the self-absorbed spectrum: